-I know a lot of people may not feel comfortable with self teaching.
+I know some people don’t feel comfortable with self teaching.
 This may come down to lack of discipline, stress, confusion, or inability to create a custom lesson plan.
 But keep in mind that art is a consistent journey and you’re never really done learning.

-Every artist eventually needs to become their own teacher.
-But when first getting started you may feel better working with a teacher.
+Every artist eventually needs to become their own teacher by pushing themselves further.
+But when getting started you may feel better working with a teacher.